distintiva/eBlock/README.md

 <details><summary><b>New extension system </b></summary>
 Also is backward compatble with existing mBlock extensions.

-Now you can place Synchronous calls inside a JavaScript extension funcion.
+Now you can place synchronous calls inside a JavaScript extension functions.
 For example get a value from your device and make some calculations before submitin to Scratch

 ```javascript
 ext.getJoystick = function(nextID, coord){